Md-Mubin/Avada-Sports/README.md

-# Vaccination Webpage
+# Avada Sports Webpage
 ---------------------------------------
-A Medical Webpage made with React and Tailwind CSS and have fully reponsive in all devices.
+A Sports Webpage made with React and Tailwind CSS and have fully reponsive in all devices.

 ## Getting Started